jamesshore/quixote/docs/QElement.md

 * IE 8's `getBoundingClientRect()` does not have `width` or `height` properties, but `getRawPosition()` calculates them from the other properties.

+**Compatibility Note:** Mobile Safari will increase the size of small fonts when the frame is larger than the browser window.
+(You can prevent this behavior by using `-webkit-text-size-adjust: 100%;` in your CSS.)
+You can detect this behavior by using [`quixote.browser.enlargesFrameToPageSize()`](quixote.md).

 #### element.toDomElement()